spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/training/modules/build-flexible-bicep-templates-conditions-loops/

-## Exercise 5 - Exercise - Deploy multiple resources by using loops (check it)
+## Exercise 5 -  Part 1 fundamentals Exercise - fundamentals Deploy multiple resources by using loops (check it)

 What is the key take away?